yujinpan/v-charts-v5/docs/en/README.md

 # Introduction

-When using [echarts](http://echarts.baidu.com) to generate charts, we often need to do cumbersome data scheme conversion, modify complex configuration items, v-charts precisely to solve this. v-charts is based on Vue2.x and echarts, just need to provide a friendly data scheme and set simple configuration items, you can easily generate common charts.
+When using [echarts](http://echarts.baidu.com) to generate charts, we often need to do cumbersome data scheme conversion, modify complex configuration items, v-charts-x precisely to solve this. v-charts-x is based on Vue2.x and echarts, just need to provide a friendly data scheme and set simple configuration items, you can easily generate common charts.

 ### npm

 ```
-npm i v-charts echarts -S
+npm i v-charts-x echarts -S
 ```

 ### cdn